 The winter holidays are a time for eating delicious food and spending time with friends and family.
-Studies do show that a small weight gain is common during this festive time.
-No one food or beverage is good or bad but some have more health properties than others.
+Studies show that a small weight gain is common during this festive time.
+No one food or beverage is good or bad, but some have more healthier properties than others.
 See the 5 winter holiday foods to indulge in this year and the 5 to reduce your consumption of to optimize happy and healthy festivities this year.
 Don’t forget other ways of taking care of yourself this busy season; fitness, sleep and stress management play a role in enjoying the holiday season as well!

 NICE Holiday Foods